andfanilo/streamlit-echarts/README.md

 ### On Javascript functions

+This library also provies the `JsCode` util class directly from `pyecharts`.

-Pyecharts uses `pyecharts.commons.utils.JsCode` to indicate javascript code by wrapping with a specific placeholder.
+This class is used to indicate javascript code by wrapping with a specific placeholder.
-So in the custom component we parse every value in options looking for the specific `JsCode` placeholder then parse those as a JS function.
+On the custom component side, we parse every value in options looking for this specific placeholder to determine whether a value is a JS function.

-As such if you want to pass JS function as strings in Python args, you use the corresponding `JsCode` module to wrap code with this placeholder :
+As such, if you want to pass JS function as strings in Python args, you use the corresponding `JsCode` module to wrap code with this placeholder :

 * In Python dict, wrap with `streamlit_echarts.JsCode` by calling `JsCode(function).jscode`.
 It's a smaller version of `pyecharts.commons.utils.JsCode` so you don't need to download `pyecharts` to use it.
 ```